The 16 Very Best Things to Do in Ironbridge Gorge

 If you are looking for free parking in Ironbridge, there is free parking at Bedlam Furnaces.
 If you choose to park here, you will have a short walk to the Iron Bridge, which is 0.4 miles away.

-Each Ironbridge Gorge Museum has parking on-site or very nearby.
-Each car park uses Automatic Number Plate Recognition, where you can pay for parking upon returning to your vehicle.
-Parking at these car parks costs £1 per hour, up to a maximum of £5.
+Each Ironbridge Gorge Museum has on-site or nearby parking.
+Each car park uses Automatic Number Plate Recognition, allowing you to pay for parking when you return to your vehicle.
+Parking at these car parks costs £1 per hour, capped at £5.
 They also allow a 30-minute window for pick-up and drop-off.

 Other car parks around Ironbridge: